octalmage/HotGifs/README.md

 ![](https://cldup.com/xYsDNqLan4.png)
 =======

+## Description

+Hot Gifs is the quickest way to find gifs and spam your friends.

+## Instructions

-Press Cmd+Alt+G to bring up the app.
+Press `Command+Alt+G` to bring up the app.

 <p align="center"><img src="https://cldup.com/sCYVonrdgF.png"></p>

-After pressing enter, the gif url is copied to the clipboard.
+Type in a keyword or phrase then hit enter, and the gif url is copied to your clipboard!

 <p align="center"><img src="http://media3.giphy.com/media/Xn9jvM3BOuVs4/giphy.gif"></p>

+Now your ready to use it anywhere, just paste it!

 <h3><a href="https://github.com/octalmage/HotGifs/releases/latest/">Download</a>